Urologic care in South Denver

 At Sky Ridge, we are committed to providing the best treatment options for BPH, prostate cancer and other prostate-related conditions.
 Our expert surgeons and specialists use the latest technology to improve treatment outcomes and a patient’s quality of life.
 Men experiencing symptoms of BPH should talk to their doctor about their treatment options, which could include prostate artery embolization (PAE) and other non-surgical methods.

-Symptoms of benign prostatic hyperplasia typically include:
+Symptoms of BPH typically include:

 - Frequent urination or feeling an urgent need to urinate

 - Needing to urinate often at night, which interrupts sleep